 Improve data accuracy for better planning

 Strategic planning is crucial for an efficient end-to-end supply chain.
 To come up with plans that make sense in the long run, you need accurate data insights.
 Accurate data can help you improve supply chain forecasting and help you plan for the future.

 Invest in a supply chain analytics solution that can seamlessly integrate data from multiple internal and external sources to give you the data you need.
-This is particularly important when you have a decentralized supply chain, where you need access to data from multiple warehouses and fulfillment centers.
+This is particularly important when you have a decentralised supply chain, where you need access to data from multiple warehouses and fulfilment centres.